---

 ## Scaling the Organisation

-The technical architecture mirrors the organizational architecture.
-Autonomous divisions with shared platform services work because they respect Conway's Law - system design follows communication structure.
+The technical architecture mirrors the organisational architecture.
+Autonomous divisions with shared platform services work because they respect Conway's Law: system design follows communication structure.

 When a new division is added, the playbook is clear: